• 39 Stripes

 A Day at the Beach

-Directed in conjunction with Roman Polanski, this drama paints a cruel portrait of life in a dilapidated British seaside town, when an alcoholic disintegrates in the company of his young daughter.
+This drama paints a cruel portrait of life in a dilapidated British seaside town, when an alcoholic disintegrates in the company of his young daughter.
 Peter Sellers steals scenes in a cameo performance.
+Originally planned to be directed by Roman Polanski, this fell through when sadly his wife was murdered.

 • A Handful of Dust